atm327/cs375DevTwo/README.md

 ## Course Information

-Created for CS375 Web Development
+Created for CS375 Web Development at Drexel University